-Teaching will be through online learning which will utilise online resources and lectures and discussion groups involving critical incident analysis.
+Teaching will be delivered at the Hendon Campus as well as online learning.
+The module will utilise a range of resources and lectures and discussion groups involving critical incident analysis.
 A range of strategies will be used to encourage personal development, reflection and discussion through online seminars and small group teaching.

 The teaching and acquisition of clinical skills will mostly take place in the practice setting although timetabled seminars will support history taking and consultation skills.
 You will demonstrate pharmacological knowledge in your speciality through presentations of prescribing in specialist groups such as children and older people.